Howellp80/Web-Development---Workout-Tracker/readme.txt

 To run:
 copy the provided files to your directory
-Setup Node and related frameworks, et.
-(See package.json) Setup a MySQL server and update "dbcon.js" with the connection information
+Setup Node and related frameworks, etc. (See package.json) Setup a MySQL server and update "dbcon.js" with the connection information

 Start your website and visit:  yourwebsiteaddress/reset-table